MrSalta/Scoreboard/README.md

+* Scorebaord Application built using react.js.
+Highlights use of props, state, and components for efficient rendering. *

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>